 Toronto, Ontario, M5G 1V7

-Barbara Gibson, Associate Professor, is a physical therapist with a PhD in bioethics.
+Barbara Gibson, Professor, is a physical therapist with a PhD in bioethics.
 She is a Senior Scientist at the Bloorview Research Institute at the Holland Bloorview Kids Rehabilitation Hospital where she directs the Critical Disability and Rehabilitation Studies unit (CDARS).
 Barbara holds the Bloorview Children’s Hospital Foundation Chair in Childhood Disability Studies.
 Her research investigates how social, cultural, and institutional practices intersect in producing health, inclusion/exclusion, and identity with disabled children and youth.

 Setchell, J., Abrams, T., Thille, P., Mistry, B. Gibson, BE.
 Expanding current thinking about muscular dystrophy: enhancing care.
 Child: Care, Health & Development 2017 Nov; Early Online

 Gibson BE, Mistry B, Wright FV, Development of child and family-centred engagement guidelines for clinical administration of the Challenge to measure advanced gross motor skills: A qualitative study.
 Physical & Occupational Therapy in Pediatrics.
 Early Online Aug, 2017.

 Teachman, G, McDonough, P, Macarthur, C, Gibson, BE.
 A critical dialogical methodology for conducting research with disabled youth who use augmentative and alternative communication.
 Qualitative Inquiry.
 Special issue: "Reclaiming” Disability in Critical Qualitative Research.
 2017 Sep; Early Online

 Gibson BE, King G, Teachman G, Mistry B, Hamdani Y. Assembling Activity/Setting Participation with Disabled Young People.
 Sociology of Health & Illness.
 2017 May;39(4):497-512.